tradermonty/market-breadth-analysis/README.md

 ## Notes

 - Keep your API key in the `.env` file and do not upload it to GitHub
-- EODHD is a paid service
+- Some FMP endpoints require a paid plan
-- Commercial use requires a separate EODHD commercial license
+- Check FMP terms for commercial usage
 - Backtesting results are for educational purposes only
 - Past performance does not guarantee future results